stdepaul/stdepaul/README.md

  - Transportation help
  - Help applying for social services online (similar to turbotax), with virtual mailing addresses (so homeless people without addresses can apply)

+### Rules

+1. We will make absolutely **no** use of Artificial Intelligence / Machine Learning.

+2. We will not be making a group home database, until we have researched and concluded that group homes do not lower the quality of life of the neighbors in the neighborhood in which group homes are.

+3. We do not condone people who are not licensed landlords offering free housing to people who need housing via St. De Paul.
+We recommend that you donate money or add housing assistance information to the wiki instead.

+4. No hate speech and no politics.

+# License

+MIT License